Project: "Saving Grace," The African American Grace Church Restoration And Creation Of The Grace Heritage Site

 LPF made several efforts to prevent water from causing more damage.
 Initially, blue tarps were spread over the metal roof and secured with ropes.
 Storms tore the tarps, so local contractor Dave Daley then covered the damaged portions of the roof with large sections of sheet metal secured to the old roof with screws.

-With the Friends of Grace Multicultural Center now taking the lead, we have begun conversations with Loudoun County officials regarding a use permit for the to-be-restored building.
+With the Friends of Grace now taking the lead, we have begun conversations with Loudoun County officials regarding a use permit for the to-be-restored building.

 LPF has made tremendous efforts to restore this Lincoln building and preserve an important monument to the village heritage.
 It will reinforce and protect memories of the hard work of diverse groups to build the community in the late 19th and early 20th Centuries.
-Combined efforts of LPF, Friends of the Grace Multicultural Center, citizens of the Goose Creek Rural Historic District and beyond will be needed to complete this challenging project.
+Combined efforts of LPF, Friends of Grace, citizens of the Goose Creek Rural Historic District and beyond will be needed to complete this challenging project.

 Work sped up in 2019, and volunteers, under the direction of Allen Cochran and George Caison, replaced floor joists and installed wide-plank sub flooring from locally sourced lumber, cut at a local sawmill.
 The concrete entrance steps were also repaired.
 The original church pews and the original set of fine upholstered chairs were returned to the sanctuary.